ssbc/ssb-meta-feeds-spec/README.md

 Over time a number of different use cases for reasoning about how multiple feeds relates has come up.
 This includes same-as where multiple devices has independant feeds, but can be seen as belonging to the same physical person.
-This includes feed rotation for switching to a newer message type.
+Feed rotation for switching to a newer message type.
 Or it might be being able to say something about a subset of messages from a feed (a claim), that will enable partial replication of those messages.

+Another aspect of existing feeds in SSB is that they tie the identity of the feed together with the contents of the feed.

 While adding a new core abstraction to SSB can be seen as a big change, we believe the abstraction adds enough expressive power that